Control Access to Objects

 - If only users with one type of license will use this permission set, select that user license.

 - Click Save to go back to the permission set overview page.

 - In the permission set toolbar, click Manage Assignments, then click Add Assignments.

+- Select the users to assign to this permission set and click Assign.
 Review the messages on the Assignment Summary page.
 If any users weren’t assigned, the Message column tells you why.

 - Click Done to return to a list of the users assigned to the permission set.

 Profiles and Permission Sets for the Recruiting App

 These represent a clearly defined job function, and they need access to different types of data than other users.
 Hence, it makes sense to create a profile for recruiters.